Tinkerlad0/forthward/Lab1.md

 First up the ** word will take two numbers off the stack and return to the stack NOS^TOS.
 This is achieved by looping for TOS times, and each loop, multiplying NOS by itself.
 (Note when I say NOS and TOS I refer to at the start of the operation, not during)

-I then decalre a Variable `L` in order to use in `LINE` to store the binary number that `LINE` is working on.
+I then declare a Variable `L` in order to use in `LINE` to store the binary number that `LINE` is working on.
 The reason I use a variable here is that the return stack is in use with the loop, and it is more convenient to be off of the main stack.

 `LINE` expects a number on the stack, which it will read the 6 least significant bits of in binary and output a string representation, where 1 results in a `*` char, and 0 results in a space.
 Iterating over the bits is achieved by looping from 0 to 6.
 Each iteration `I` is updated to the value that the loop is currently cycling in.
 By using `2 I **` we can create avalue where the only bit set to 1 is the bit we are interested in looking at.